scarborough-courtney/ohimanual/conceptual/ohi-concguide.txt

     This sub-goal includes two equally important sub-components, the number of jobs, which is a proxy for livelihood quantity, and the per capita average annual wages, which is a proxy for job quality.

     This sub-goal evaluates the benefits people obtain from the oceans in the form of jobs and wages.
+Some relevant sectors include tourism, commercial fishing, marine mammal watching, and working at ports and harbors, among others.
 Jobs and wages produced from marine-related industries are clearly of huge value to many people, even those who do not directly participate in the industries but value community identity, tax revenue, and indirect economic and social impacts of a stable coastal economy.

     Ideally, this goal would capture all marine sectors that supply jobs and wages to coastal communities, incorporating information on the sustainability of different sectors and also working conditions and job satisfaction/identity.
 The jobs and revenue produced from marine-related industries directly benefit those who are employed, but also those that gain substantial indirect value from community identity, tax revenue, and other related economic and social impacts of a stable coastal economy.
 Capturing the indirect as well as direct benefits from jobs, wages and revenue from coastal communities and beyond is best; where data do not exist, multipliers derived from the literature can be incorporated into jobs to attempt to capture this.
 The reference point in this sub-goal will likely be set as a moving window temporal approach or a spatial comparison.